UWC2-APIDOC/to-do-service-auto/docs/tutorials/enroll-a-new-user.md

 In this tutorial, you learn the operations to call to enroll a new user into the service.

-Expect this tutorial to take about 15 minutes to complete.
+EXPECT this tutorial to take about 15 minutes to complete.

 ## Before you start

-Make sure you've completed the [Before you start a tutorial](../before-you-start-a-tutorial.md) topic on the development system you'll use for the tutorial.
+Make sure to complete the [Before you start a tutorial](../before-you-start-a-tutorial.md) topic on the development system you'll use for the tutorial.

 ## Enroll a new user

 Adding a new task to the service requires that you use the `POST` method to store the details of the new [`task`](../api/task.md) resource in the service.

 Enrolling a new user in the service requires that you use the `POST` method to store the details of a new [`user`](../api/user.md) resource in the service.

 To enroll a new user: